Álvaro Arbeloa: Liverpool

 Arbeloa signed for English club Liverpool on 31 January 2007, managed by countryman Rafael Benítez.
 He made his Premier League debut on 10 February, replacing Jermaine Pennant for the final 15 minutes of the 2–1 away loss to Newcastle United.

-Arbeloa made his first start for the Reds against FC Barcelona, in the 2006–07 edition of the UEFA Champions League.
+Arbeloa made his first start for the Reds against Barcelona, in the 2006–07 edition of the UEFA Champions League.
 He featured as a left-back at the Camp Nou, as his stronger right foot could stop Lionel Messi who had a tendency to cut his runs towards the center of the field; his team won 2–1 and eventually 2–2 on aggregate, with the player also featuring the full 90 minutes at Anfield.

 Arbeloa scored his first goal for Liverpool against Reading, on 7 April 2007.
-He replaced Steve Finnan in the last minutes of the Champions League final, a 2–1 defeat to A.C.
-Milan.
+He replaced Steve Finnan in the last minutes of the Champions League final, a 2–1 defeat to AC Milan.

 Arbeloa's squad number changed from 2 to 17 for 2007–08, due to personal preference.
 He cemented a first-team place in that campaign, making 41 competitive appearances in a fourth-place finish.

 On 17 May 2009, in a match against West Bromwich Albion, Arbeloa was involved in an on-field clash with teammate Jamie Carragher – the two had to be separated by Daniel Agger, Xabi Alonso, Emiliano Insúa and Pepe Reina.
 Carragher later explained that he clashed with Arbeloa as a moment of poor defending from the latter threatened the clean sheet, further explaining "we want to keep a clean sheet and we want Pepe to have a chance of the Golden Glove for the fourth season running"; Benítez refused to comment about the incident.